 6. Writing content

 This is one area of your website where there really aren’t any shortcuts.
 By writing frequent, high-quality content, you will ensure that search engines such as Google find your site and rank it higher on search results.
 Google loves quality content and ranks it high on results since it “understands” that this is the kind of content that people are searching for.
 This is the part where SEO also comes in.
-Use your blog to write posts that are relevant to your industry, and add relevant keywords to your posts.
+Use an FAQ page to write answers that are relevant to your industry, and add relevant keywords.
 If you are a bike shop owner, write posts about how to fix a flat tire.
-When someone searches for “how to fix a bike tire,” Google will start to show your blog post among the results.
+When someone searches for “how to fix a bike tire,” Google will start to show your page among the results.

-Once you finish editing your post, adding eye-catching images, and optimizing it for SEO, don’t forget to share the post on your social profiles.
+Once you finish editing your content, adding eye-catching images, and optimizing it for SEO, don’t forget to share the post on your social profiles.

 7. Share your site on social media

-Your domain is ready, you chose a stylish template, and you have some content on your site—you’re now ready to share your creation with the world.
+Your domain is ready and you have some content on your site—you’re now ready to share your creation with the world.
 There are two ways you can go from here: you can just share the site on your personal social channels (if you’re working on a personal site), or you can create accounts for your website/brand/business.
-Just be sure that you choose the channels that make the most sense for your business.
+Just be sure that you choose the social media strategy that make the most sense for your business.